New Milton: New Forest District Council

 The town, including Ashley and Barton-on-Sea, splits into five wards, imprecisely named with respect to history so as to ensure equal electorate: Bashley (mostly parts of New Milton), Fernhill, Milton, Barton and Becton.
 New Milton Town Council is based at New Milton Town Hall.

+Demographics

+New Milton civil parish recorded a population of 25,546 people in 11,864 households at the 2021 census.
+The Office for National Statistics defined three "built-up areas" in the parish, New Milton with a population of 11,870; Ashley (including part of the neighbouring parish of Hordle) with 7,725; and Barton on Sea with 6,760.

+In 2011, ONS defined a different New Milton built-up area, which included Ashley but excluded Barton on Sea and outlying hamlets, with a population of 19,969.